The Gross-Zagier-Zhang formula over function fields: Modular curves and CM points

-\subsection{Level structures at $\infty$}
+\subsubsection{Level structures at $\infty$}

 When $D=\RM_2$, Drinfeld \cite{DriEll2} \cite{DriCar} introduced level structures of elliptic sheaves at $\infty$.
-When $D$ is a division algebra, the definition of level structures of $\CB$-elliptic sheaves at $\infty$ is given in \cite[Section 8]{LLS}.
+When $D$ is a division algebra, the definition of level structures of $\cD$-elliptic sheaves at $\infty$ is given in \cite[Section 8]{LLS}, and depends on the choice of a uniformizer $\varpi_\infty$ of $F_\infty$, which we fix from now on.
 We do not recall the definitions here, but only note that the level structures at $\infty$ there should be considered as ``infinite level structures at $\infty$".
-Let $\tilde\Ell_I$ be the set-valued functor on the category of $\BF_q$-schemes.
+Let $\tilde\Ell_I$ be the set-valued functor on the category of $\BF_q$-schemes:

-\begin{thmdefn}\cite{DriEll2}\cite{DriCar}\cite{LLS} (1) The functor $\tilde\Ell_{I}/\BZ$ is represented by an $\BF_q$-scheme which we denote by $\tilde\CM_I$.
+\begin{thmdefn}[{\cite{DriEll2}\cite{DriCar}\cite[(8.10)]{LLS}}] (1) The functor $\tilde\Ell_{I}$ is represented by an $\BF_q$-scheme which we denote by $\tilde\CM_I$.

 (2) The natural morphism $ \tilde\CM_I\to \CM_I $ is pro-finite pro-Galois with Galois group $\BB_\infty^\times/\varpi_\infty^\BZ$.

 \end{thmdefn}